PanuGr/rhyme/README.md

 - Structure Analysis: Get feedback on rhythm, imagery, and coherence
 - Theme Discovery: Find related themes and topics for your poem
 - Two-Panel Interface: Separated word finding from composition for better workflow

+## Future Enhancements
+- Add local storage to save drafts of poems
+- Add the ability to share poems directly to social media